-Now, as a member of the Teachers and Teaching Research Centre under the guidance of Professor Jenny Gore, Adam is working on several projects including projects relating to STEM (science, technology, engineering and mathematics) education, quality teaching, program evaluation, and two significant Australian Government Department of Education and Training Higher Education Participation and Partnerships Program (HEPPP) funded projects, which are being undertaken during 2016.
+As a member of the Teachers and Teaching Research Centre under the guidance of Professor Jenny Gore, Adam has worked on several projects including projects relating to STEM (science, technology, engineering and mathematics) education, quality teaching, program evaluation, and two significant Australian Government Department of Education and Training Higher Education Participation and Partnerships Program (HEPPP) funded projects, which were undertaken during 2016.

-The first HEPPP project is titled ‘Unlocking Capacity and Empowering Choices: Indigenous Students’ Aspirations for Higher Education’.
-It aims to shape targeted university outreach initiatives that resonate with and build on the ways in which Indigenous students talk about what interests them when thinking about their educational and occupational futures.
+The first HEPPP project titled ‘Unlocking Capacity and Empowering Choices: Indigenous Students’ Aspirations for Higher Education’ aimed to shape targeted university outreach initiatives that resonate with and build on the ways in which Indigenous students talk about what interests them when thinking about their educational and occupational futures.

 “Indigenous students are aspiring to similar careers as non-Indigenous students, but when you look at how many are actually going on to university something changes.
 These students aren’t lacking aspirations – it’s other factors keeping them back from higher education.”

-The second HEPPP project is titled ‘Guiding Futures: The role of teachers in the formation of students' aspirations for higher education’.
-The aim of this project is to investigate the impact of teachers on students’ aspirations for higher education.
+A second HEPPP project titled ‘Guiding Futures: The role of teachers in the formation of students' aspirations for higher education’.
+The aim of this project was to investigate the impact of teachers on students’ aspirations for higher education.

 Many studies have addressed factors impacting on the under-representation of students from low SES and other disadvantaged backgrounds in universities in general, and in high status universities and degrees more specifically.
 However, the role of teachers in shaping and supporting students’ intentions to pursue university education has largely been overlooked.

-This project will provide insight into the explicit and implicit messages students glean from their teachers about their aspirations for higher education and ways of getting there.
+This project provides insight into the explicit and implicit messages students glean from their teachers about their aspirations for higher education and ways of getting there.